 - The vinyl I used (heavy clear shower curtain liners) had creases in it that made it not look very good.
 If you buy clear vinyl on a roll at a fabric store, this wouldn't be an issue.

 - The Velcro doesn't make an airtight seal, so it might not be ideal for extreme northern climates (but it's fine for us in Kansas City).
 A magnetic strip could also be a good solution!

-Even with those drawbacks, I decided to reuse this technique the windows that I might want to open.
+Even with those drawbacks, I decided to reuse this technique for the windows that I might want to open.
 I'll share some pictures of those window covers later in this post.

 Combining Window Insulation Techniques

 My strategy for covering my windows this year is as follows:

 - Shrink film on the hall window (leftover from last year)

 - Bubble wrap on the window behind my husband's desk (leftover from last year)